 Sales management has never been as challenging as it is today.
 Business models are changing as managers strive to establish their companies as solution providers while capitalizing on digitalization.
 Against this backdrop, sales managers need to rethink established practices.
 To support them in this endeavor, participants of the program Modern Sales Management (MSM) discuss the latest concepts and research results in the fields of sales automation, sales analytics, and solution-selling.

-They will develop new ideas to improve their own sales business, receive feedback from faculty and peers, and leave the program with a concrete action plan.
-To facilitate the transfer into practice, participants will also deal with the questions of how to drive change in the sales function as well as how to overcome the resistance from superiors, peers, and their own teams.
+Participants will develop new ideas to improve their own sales business, receive feedback from faculty and peers, and leave the program with a concrete action plan.
+To facilitate the transfer into practice, participants will also deal with the questions of how to drive change in the sales function as well as how to overcome resistance from superiors, peers, and their own teams.

 Managers with several years of professional experience in sales, marketing, or customer management.